CloudOnce/CloudOnce/source/PluginDev/Assets/Extensions/CloudOnce/readme.txt

 Description
 -----------

-CloudOnce provides a unified game services API for Google Play Game Services, iOS Game Center and Amazon GameCircle.
+CloudOnce provides a unified game services API for Google Play Game Services and iOS Game Center.
 Ease of use is the primary focus for the plug-in, but it also attempts to satisfy the needs of power users.

 Release Notes
 -------------